Nerocke/nerocke/README.md

 ---------------------------------

 * 🌍  I'm based in Paris
-* ✉️  You can contact me at [Ethan.allouche290759@gmail.com](mailto:Ethan.allouche290759@gmail.com)
+* ✉️  You can contact me at [Ethan.allouche290759@gmail.com](mailto:ethan.allouche290759@gmail.com)
 * 🚀  I'm currently working on [a Projet named "HelpOrt"](http://https://github.com/ort-montreuil)
 * 🧠  I'm learning Java, PHP, Python, HTML, CSS, JSS, and using Frameworks
-* 🤝  I'm open to collaborating on interisting projects
+* 🤝  I'm open to collaborating on interisting projects or stages
 * ⚡  Bats are cools but everyone is scared of them

 ### Skills